Code-4-Community/learning-resources/docs/jumpstart/week-9.md

     price numeric
 );
 ```
 Next, we want to create an orders table that lists all orders made in the application.
 However, before we define our table, there is an important observation that we can make.
 Every order must be <em>of</em> a particular product; in other words, every order must contain exactly one product.
 It doesn't make sense to have an order with no products, and we can't store multiple products in one row (since we'd need an arbitrary number of columns to store each product).
-So, we need a column that references exactly one entry in the products table.
+So, we need a column in our orders table that references an entry in the products table.
 It makes sense, then, to use its id.
 That gives us this definition:

 ```
 CREATE TABLE orders (